tigoe/DataloggingExamples/docs/wifi-datalogger-mqtt.md

 # Datalogging to a Server via MQTT and WiFi

-The examples described here log data to a server via WiFi using a network-enabled microcontroller as a datalogging client.
-They are based on the [WiFi datalogging collection](wifi-datalogger), but instead of HTTP, the microcontroller clients use the [Message Queueing Telemetry Transfer (MQTT)](https://tigoe.github.io/mqtt-examples/) protocol.
+The datalogging application described here logs data to a server via WiFi using a network-enabled microcontroller as a datalogging client.
+It is based on the [WiFi datalogging application](wifi-datalogger), but instead of HTTP, the microcontroller clients use the [Message Queueing Telemetry Transfer (MQTT)](https://tigoe.github.io/mqtt-examples/) protocol.

 These examples should all work on the network-enabled MKR boards, along with the Nano 33 IoT and other SAMD-based boards which have network capability.
 They can likely work on Espressif-based boards (ESP32, ESP8266) with some modification.

+This application uses [shiftr.io](https://shiftr.io/try) as its MQTT broker, but it should work with any MQTT broker by changing the address and crednetials.

 ## What is MQTT?